 With a sharp uptick in occurrences of increasingly devastating wildfires over the past decade, causing billions of dollars in damage in states like California, insurance companies are working quickly to protect themselves from the liability posed by the unpredictably destructive nature of wildfires.

 While accidental house fires caused by things like faulty appliances and electrical wiring are among the standard risks covered by homeowners insurance, this doesn't necessarily hold true for wildfires.
-Insurers are reluctant to cover wildfires as a whole because of the typically astronomical amount of damage that occurs when one happens to strike: as of December 2019, more than 250,000 acres in California have been left scorched.*
+Insurers are reluctant to cover wildfires as a whole because of the typically astronomical amount of damage that occurs when one happens to strike: as of December 2020, more than four million acres in California have been left scorched.*

 So you checked your policy and confirmed your homeowners insurance covers not just fires, but wildfires as well.
 If you suffer a loss from a wildfire, here's how your insurance would work to cover the damages.